Khan Academy SAT Will Never Be Enough - Here's Why

 This is where we run into major problems, because you shouldn't believe many things that the College Board says about SAT - particularly about what it takes to improve your score.

 Side note: I don't want to sound cynical here or make you think that the College Board has nefarious motives, like a cartoonish villain.
-I respect what College Board and Khan Academy are doing to help even the playing field and get more kids to get into college.
+I respect what College Board and Khan Academy have done to help even the playing field and get more kids to get into college.
 They have good intentions, and the problems they are working on are hard and important.

 Still, the College Board has an agenda and a strategy to meet its goals.
 Just because it wants to help more students get into college doesn't preclude it from pulling its levers to achieve its goals.
 One of these levers is Khan Academy's SAT program.